SoftwareHeritage/swhapguide/SWHAP@Paris.md

 metadata updated to this point.
 -->

-Remember to remove any items for which you did not get the copyrights or sharing license.
+Remember to remove any items for which you did not get the copyrights or sharing license from the `SWName_Curated` final repository.
 This will be the publicly available showcase of your work.

 ![Final curated repository branch structure](./media/final_repo_branches.png){#fig:finalbranches}